 Make sure that you have:

 • The tenant domain ID for the Azure account.
 You can find the tenant domain in the Azure portal.
 Go to the application properties and select View endpoints.
-Copy the ID from the URL under Windows Azure AD Graph API Endpoint.
+Copy the ID from the URL under Microsoft Azure AD Graph API Endpoint.

-1. Go to Connections > Provisioning.
+1. In PingOne, go to Integrations > Provisioning.

-5. Enter a name and description for this provisioning connection.
+5. Enter a name and description for the provisioning connection.

 6. Click Next.